 A patent is granted for a period of 20 years considered from the date of filing of the patent.
-According to the Indian Patent Act, the patentee has to pay renewal fee up to the date of possession stated by the patent office.
-In case if the renewal/maintenance fees are not paid by the patent holder within the given time frame as prescribed by the Patent and Trademark Office, the patent will lapse.
+According to the Indian Patent Act, the patentee has to pay renewal fees up to the date of possession stated by the patent office.
+In case of the renewal/maintenance fees are not paid by the patent holder within the given time frame as prescribed by the Patent and Trademark Office, the patent will lapse.
 Here we will discuss restoration of a lapsed patent.

 The renewal fee is payable as mentioned before the expiration date.
 Thus, it can be said that the renewal fee should be paid before the start of every succeeding year.
 However, it may be noted that this period can be made extendable by six months by requesting an extension of time.
 During the pendency of the application for patent or if the patent has been granted after the expiry period of two years from the date of filing,

-The renewal fee has to be paid within a period of three months of the date of recording in Patent Registration or within the extended period but not later than a period of nine months from the recording date.
+The renewal fee has to be paid within a period of three months of the date of recording in Patent Registration or within an extended period but not later than a period of nine months from the recording date.

 Patents Act provides definite safeguards for restoring a lapsed patent.
 Consequently, a patent that has stopped to have an effect because of payment failure the agreed fees in the permitted period under the Act or within such a time, permitted under the Act.